Transportation in Australia

 Getting around in Australia

-Australia has a well-provided network of public transportation as well as other options for getting around.
+Australia has a good network of public transportation as well as other options for getting around.
 Our public transport system includes buses, trains, and in some areas trams and ferries.
 Most towns and cities also have taxi services as well as Uber and other private car services such as airport transfer services, that can take you from door-to-door.

 The smaller, more regional towns and cities often have less public transport available than the larger cities.
 Your institution should be able to provide you with details of public transport in and around your campus.
 They also sometimes have their own transportation systems in place.

-The Cost of Transportation in Australia
+The cost of transportation in Australia

 The costs of public transport are different depending on where you live in Australia and the type of transport you're using.
 Use the relevant state or territory transport website for where you're living to see the costs, services available and the timetables.
 Some students qualify for student travel concessions.
 You can look these up on each state or territories transport website as well.
 The links are below: